MasterLaplace/B-PSU-400-REN-4-1-strace/README.md

 ## **DESCRIPTION**

-strace traces a prgram in real time and displays all of the system calls it executes in their order of appearance.<br>
+ftrace traces a prgram in real time and displays all of the system calls it executes in their order of appearance.<br>
 Develop an alternative to strace that implementing the following options:<br>

  • -p: force a specific PID instead of executing a command.<br>